 - Validate benefits of mango consumption on MetS parameters and intestinal integrity in overweight/obese men and women

 - Explore mechanisms of action through analyses of changes in key molecular signaling pathways and metabolic regulatory networks identified through transcriptomic and metabolomic studies

 - Study que prebiotic potential of mango consumption on the gut microbiota of overweight/obese men and women using a metagenomic approach

-- Determine the beneficial impact of mango phytochemicals in lean and obese individuals for cognitive function and gut health
+- Determine the beneficial impact of mango phytochemicals with and without probiotics from lean and obese individuals using samples collected in FY18

 All nutrition studies funded by the NMB use mangos that are readily available to U.S. consumers, meaning that common varieties and hot water treated mangos are used.

 The discovery of new, positive health benefits from eating mangos could have a major impact on future mango sales.
 In this age of health-conscious consumers, nutrition messages are extremely powerful as a marketing tool.
 Consumers are hungry for news about how to stay healthier longer.
 Combined with the delicious flavor of mangos, nutrition messages may be a big win for the mango industry.